Rundāle Palace: History

-After Duchy of Courland and Semigallia was absorbed by the Russian Empire in 1795, Catherine the Great presented the palace to Count Valerian Zubov, the youngest brother of her lover, Prince Platon Zubov.
+After the Duchy of Courland and Semigallia was absorbed by the Russian Empire in 1795, Catherine the Great presented the palace to Count Valerian Zubov, the youngest brother of her lover, Prince Platon Zubov.
 He spent his declining years there after the death of Valerian Zubov in 1804.
-His young widow, Thekla Walentinowicz, a local landowner's daughter, married Count Shuvalov, and the palace passed into the control of the Shuvalov family, with whom it remained until the German occupation in World War I when the German army established a hospital and a commandant's office there.
+His young widow, Thekla Walentinowicz, a local landowner's daughter, married Count Shuvalov, and the palace passed into the control of the Shuvalov family, with whom it remained until the German occupation in World War I, when the German army established a hospital and a commandant's office there.
 During the French invasion of Russia in 1812, the palace was used as a hospital for Napoleon's army.
 Several soldiers who died in this hospital were buried in the park of the palace.
 A monument has since been built there.
 At the end of the 19th century, the palace and park were restored and reconstructed.

 The palace suffered serious damage in 1919 during the Latvian War of Independence.
-During their retreat Bermontians partially burned the palace.
-In 1920 after Latvian agrarian reforms the palace became the property of the Ministry of Agriculture.
+During their retreat, the Bermontians partially burned the palace.
+In 1920, after Latvian agrarian reforms, the palace became the property of the Ministry of Agriculture.
 Part of the premises was occupied by the local school and part was reconstructed as flats for Latvian military veterans.
 Though still used as a school, Rundāle Palace was included in the list of state-protected monuments in 1924.
 In 1933, Rundāle Palace was taken over by the Ministry of Education and was officially reconstructed for use as a school.

 The palace was dealt a serious blow after World War II, when a grain storehouse was set up in the premises in addition to the school.
 Later, the duke's dining room was transformed into the school's gymnasium.
 A school was located in the palace until 1978.

 In 1963, Rundāle Palace became a branch of the Bauska local history museum.
 In 1965 and also in 1971, the Supreme Soviet of Latvian SSR decided to restore Rundāle Palace.
 In 1972, Rundāle Palace Museum was established.
 Latvian painter and art historian Imants Lancmanis became director of the new museum and restoration of the palace became his life's work.
 Extensive research and restoration work was completely funded by the state until 1992.
 After the restoration of Latvia's independence, the state continued to finance restoration work in part, with additional financing through private donations and later also through the Structural Funds and Cohesion Fund of the EU.
-In the spring of 2015 it was announced that restoration work in the Rundāle Palace was complete.
+In the spring of 2015, it was announced that restoration work in the Rundāle Palace was complete.
 Total restoration costs from 1972 until 2014 were estimated to be 8,420,495 euros.

 The palace is one of the major tourist destinations in Latvia.
 It is also used for the accommodation of notable guests, such as the leaders of foreign nations.
 The palace and the surrounding gardens are now a museum.